kojix2/chatgpt-cli/README.md

 ## License

-This project is available as open-source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+This project is open-source and available under the terms of the [MIT License](https://opensource.org/licenses/MIT).